prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 {} + [] // -> 0
 ```

 I took those from the talk ["Wat", given by Gary Bernhardt at CodeMash 2012](https://www.destroyallsoftware.com/talks/wat).
 And while those can seem as weird as funny.
 They look like inconsistencies from a mathematical point of view.
-But there are explanation behind them, mostly residing in the fact that the `toPrimitive` and `toString` methods are called in the process.
+But there are explanations behind them, mostly residing in the fact that the `toPrimitive` and `toString` methods are called in the process.
 We just need to keep in mind that JavaScript's weak typing and coercion can lead to unexpected (and pretty funny) results...

 ##### Old JS, callback-hells and the likes

 In the end, what kept me away from JavaScript for so long is probably the biased opinion I had, and my completely outdated vision of it.
 No further than in 2019, I was still thinking JavaScript was that clunky language people use to animate their website.
-When I heard the word JavaScript, this is the kind of thing that would have come through my mind:
+When I heard the word JavaScript, this is the kind of code that would have come through my mind:

 ```js:title=scary-callbacks.js
 const verifyUser = function(username, password, callback) {